 This is just a small sample of the many questions Boston’s nonprofit community brought to the first-of-its-kind “pop-up consulting” event—the Consult Café—hosted by Babson College in partnership with The Castle Group, a Boston-based communications and events management agency, and the Massachusetts Nonprofit Network.

-Leaders from more than 30 nonprofits gathered at Babson’s Boston campus earlier this month to explore ways to put entrepreneurial thought into action that would advance their missions.
+Leaders from more than 30 nonprofits gathered at Babson’s Boston location earlier this month to explore ways to put entrepreneurial thought into action that would advance their missions.
 The group also shared best practices in marketing, social media, media relations, and fundraising.

 Participating organizations ranged from the Boston Arts Academy to the Brain Aneurysm Foundation and from Montachusett Veterans Outreach Center to the Find the Cure Breast Cancer Foundation.

 The only criteria for participating in the free program were that organizations be a recognized 501(c)(3) with an annual operating budget of less than $5 million as of 2017.
 More than 90 qualifying nonprofits expressed a desire to attend, but space was limited to 30.

 Kiser’s presentation was followed by a panel discussion moderated by award-winning WGBH reporter Tina Martin, in which leaders shared personal stories of advancing their organizations’ missions despite limited resources.